sigmaister/copy_CollapsOS/emul/README.md

 Through that, it becomes easier to develop userspace applications for Collapse OS.

-We don't try to emulate real hardware to ease the development of device drivers because so far, I don't see the advantage of emulation versus running code on the real thing.

 By default, the shell initialized itself with a CFS device containing the contents of `cfsin/` at launch (it's packed on the fly).
 You can specify an